 What is Aquapheresis?
 Aquapheresis Medical Definition

-Aquapheresis is a medical technology designed to remove excess salt and water from the body as safely, predictably, and effectively as possible from patients suffering from a condition called fluid overload.
-It removes the excess salt and water and helps to restore a patient’s fluid balance (or euvolemia).
+Aquapheresis is a technology that assists in removing excess salt and water from the body.
+It is commonly used in patients suffering from fluid overload.
+The aim of the treatment is to remove the excess salt and water in an attempt to maintain a proper euvolemia.
 Aquapheresis is most commonly used to treat a condition called fluid overload or hypervolemia.

 Why is Aquapheresis Necessary?